 Product strategy is the combination of a high-level vision of what your company is going to accomplish and the steps you’re going to take to get there.
 Basically, you’re turning your product vision into your product roadmap.
-It’s something of a transitional step in the top-down process of transforming your grand vision for your startup into an actual, profitable product.
+It’s something of a transitional step in the top-down process of transforming your grand vision for your startup into an actual, product design.

 Most companies have more than one product strategy.
 In addition to an overarching product strategy that applies to the direction the whole company is headed, if your company has more than more product, then each one is going to need its own product strategy.